permaweb/U/contracts/README.md

 # RebAR Contracts

 This folder contains the RebAR contract.
-The allows a mint to be initiated on the Arweave base layer.
+The contract allows a mint to be initiated on the Arweave base layer.
 Everything else (transfer, Foreign Call Protocol -- allow / claim / reject) happens via Warp Sequencer.
 Once you enter the Permaweb, you are on L2.

 - [RebAR Contracts](#rebar-contracts)
   - [Build](#build)